godhelpjun/mk-sql-data/README.md

 command selects relational data out of the database.
 See mk-sql-data-01.cmd as sample configuration.

-At the moment the app supports two target types of test data; it was designed for English and German users.
+At the moment the app supports three target types of test data; it was designed for English, Spanish and German users.
 You are welcome to support me by providing sample data of your country in order to enlarge the community which can use mk-sql-data.
 Send me please